rakiru/MCBans4/readme.md

 Commands
 --------

-Below is a list of commands supported by MCBans 4 Unnofficial (also known as MCBetterBans by mmaton)
+Below is a list of commands supported by MCBans 4 Unofficial (also known as MCBetterBans by mmaton)

 * /lookup <playername>
 * /kick <playername> [reason]